 Soapstone is resistant to water, staining, and high heat.
 Since it is naturally waterproof, soapstone is perfect for outdoor living spaces.
 This type of tile can handle extreme climates as well.
 Use soapstone around water features or swimming pools because of its high water resistance.

 Slate has a wide range of colors, not just the gray that comes to mind.
 It can be smoother or have an uneven surface, which is known as a natural cleft finish.
 Slate is also water-resistant and tough, which makes it a popular choice for outdoor use.
-Try it to create an outdoor shower, a decorative wall, and patio floors.
+Try it to create an outdoor shower, a decorative wall, or patio floors.